The former Berkeley High School is opening it’s doors!

-Moncks Corner, S.C.
-(WCBD)- Happening today, teachers, students, and members of the community have the chance to tour a historic Berkeley County building that sat empty for years.
+MONCKS CORNER, S.C.
+(WCBD) – Teachers, students, and members of the community have the chance to tour a historic Berkeley County building that sat empty for years.

-The building was formerly home to Berkeley high school and elementary school and now it’s a newly renovated Education Center.
+The building was formerly home to Berkeley’s high school and elementary school and now it’s a newly renovated Education Center.

+According to the settlement of Moncks Corner, in 1912, a small school opened with eleven students.
+This was a quarter-century after the present boundaries of Berkeley County were established.

 Berkeley County School District’s Public Information Officer tells News 2 that the new Education Center was paid for by the 2012 bond referendum.
 She says it was at the top of the to-do list because the community wanted to see the building restored.